 Demonstrated ability and skill in educational program planning, implementation and evaluation.

-Ability to create and carry-out a project plan from research of initial concept to project completion and follow-up.
+Ability to create and carry out a project plan from development of initial concept to project completion and follow-up.

 Experience with marketing/promotion of educational programs.

 Experience and proven ability working productively with a team.